shaneholloman/sachi/README.md

 # sachi

-Sachi is a series and movie TUI (?) renamer.
-It aims to replace FileBot.
+Sachi is a series and movie TUI renamer made with [Textual](https://github.com/textualize/textual/) which aims to replace FileBot.

 ## Getting Started